“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “Good morning, Grandmother.”

-Celia’s maternal grandmother is a 60-something woman with curled but short iron gray hair and a firm jawline with a certain tightness behind its smiles that suggests they are earned rather than freely given.
+Celia’s maternal grandmother is a 60-something woman with curled but short iron gray hair and a firm jawline.
+There’s a certain tightness behind its smiles that suggests they are earned rather than freely given.
 She’s dressed in a conservative dark skirtsuit with a maroon scarf and pearl earrings.

 She raises an eyebrow at seeing who her visitor is.